 I am interested in large-scale transportation systems analysis.
 I take core methodological skills (optimization, econometrics, and network modeling) and apply them to a wide range of multimodal transportation problems.
-I use quantitative methods to address strategic planning and resource allocation concerns, and understanding how engineering analysis can be used to inform critical policy decisions.
-We are primarily interested in modeling transportation systems on a macroscopic level, to understand their operational features, the two-way interactions of supply and demand, and potential impacts of new policy paradigms.
+I use quantitative methods to address strategic planning and resource allocation problems, and to understand how engineering analysis can be used to inform critical policy decisions.
+I am primarily interested in modeling transportation systems on a macro level, to understand operational features, two-way interactions of supply and demand, and be able to model the impacts of new policy paradigms.
 We like to cross modal boundaries - we are interested in understanding the structures and interactions of multiple modes, even if they are are not usually considered together.

 - Multimodal and intermodal transportation;